Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_main_panel.md

 scheduling relative to throttle position.
 The gauge provides four zones relative to the nozzles being in their fully open configuration (needle fully left), or their maximum closed configuration (needle fully right).
-At idle, the indication will be roughly 7/8ths open, and schedules down as throttle is increased.
+At idle, the indication will be roughly 7/8ths open, and schedules down as the throttle is increased.
 Position in the afterburner region will moderate to maintain safe EGT levels.